friedelschoen/envmod/envmod.1.md

 ## -2
 Close standard error before starting prog.

+## -3, -4, -5, -6, -7, -8, -9
+Close file descriptor N before starting prog.

 ## -v
 Print verbose messages to standard error.
 This includes warnings about limits unsupported by the system.

+## SOFTLIMIT
+Following options are understood by envmod, but also by *softlimit*.

+## -m *bytes*
+Limit the data segment, stack segment, locked physical pages, and total of all segment per process to bytes bytes each.

+## -d *bytes*
+limit data segment.
+Limit the data segment per process to bytes bytes.

+## -o *n*
+Limit the number of open file descriptors per process to n.

+## -p *n*
+Limit the number of processes per uid to n.

+## -f *bytes*
+Limit the output file size to bytes bytes.

+## -c *bytes*
+Limit the core file size to bytes bytes.

+## -r *n*
+Limit the resident set size to n bytes.
+This limit is not enforced unless physical memory is full.

+## -t *n*
+Limit the CPU time to n seconds.
+This limit is not enforced except that the process receives a SIGXCPU signal after n seconds.

+## -s *n*
+Limit the stack segment per process to n bytes.

+## -M *n*
+Limit the locked physical pages per process to n bytes.
+This option has no effect on some operating systems.
+In *softlimit*, this option is also called *-l*.

+## SETLOCK

+## -n
+Causes *setlock* to exit immediately if the lock is already held by another process.

+## -N
+Causes *setlock* to wait until the lock is released by another process.
+This is the default behavior.

+## -x, -X
+These options modify the exit behavior, this is not supported in *envmod* and is ignored.

 ## NOT IMPLEMENTED